Weight Lifting for Women – The Lifts You Need to Know

 First up, muscle takes more calories to maintain , which means it immediately boosts your overall calorie burn and metabolism.
 That means, the more muscle you have, the more fat burning potential your body has.

 From leg workouts to a full body session, we’ve got you covered with some essential movements that are key to weight lifting for women.
-Check it out.
+Furthermore, we’ve also included links to some guides to help you perform the movements safely and effectively.
+Click on them to ensure you’re hitting the perfect form every time.

 Everyone knows squats are good for you.
 It’s one of the best compound movements you can do for your lower body and is a staple of just about every half decent legs workout.

 It recruits a huge number of muscles throughout your legs, including quads, glutes and hamstrings.
-What’s more, when you add weight to the movement, it can help work your core muscles too.
+What’s more, when you add weight to the movement, it can help work your core and back muscles too.

 Once you’ve got the bodyweight squat nailed, you can move on to weighted variations.
 This is where you really start growing strength and shape in your muscles.